MichaelCurrin/nested-jekyll-menus/README.md

 See the `list-` files in the [\_includes](/_includes/) directory.
 This is the main part of this project.

-Those files in the [listing](/_layouts/listing.html) layout file, to give the page some form and headings.
+Those files are in the [listing](/_layouts/listing.html) layout file, to give the page some form and headings.

 Use this project directly by forking it and setting it up yourself.
 Or copy any list and layout files that you need.